Ryan Crouser: Collegiate competition

 Crouser competed for the University of Texas at Austin from 2012 to 2016, where he won four NCAA titles in the shot put.
 As a freshman, he dealt with a torn ligament in his throwing hand and illness, leading him to redshirt the 2013 indoor season.
 His first title came as a sophomore at the 2013 NCAA Outdoor Championships, where he threw 21.09 m.
 Crouser, who had been successful academically, began to struggle with the heavy workload during his second year and opted to switch his major from engineering to economics.

 In his third year at the university, Crouser won another national title in the shot put at the 2014 NCAA Indoor Championships in March, throwing 21.21 m to defeat Stephen Mozia (20.06 m).
 The following summer, the 21-year-old won his third national title in the shot put at the 2014 NCAA Outdoor Championships, recording a mark of 21.12 m.
 During this event, Crouser injured his left foot on his final throw after it collided with the toe board of the shot circle, leading him to withdraw from the discus event at these championships.
 In his fourth year, he placed second behind Stipe Žunić at the 2015 NCAA Indoor Championships, reaching 20.93 m on his best attempt to Žunić's 21.11 m.
 At the 2015 NCAA Outdoor Championships, Crouser placed fifth in both the shot put and the discus.

 Due to red-shirting the 2013 indoor season, Crouser had one more winter of collegiate eligibility left, which he used for the 2016 indoor season.
 The fifth-year senior recorded a personal best of 21.73 m at the 2016 Big 12 Indoor Championships.
 This performance matched Ryan Whiting's 2008 collegiate indoor record and was the farthest throw in the event so far that year.
-Later that winter, Crouser secured his second collegiate indoor title and fourth title overall with his victory at the 2016 NCAA Indoor Championships.
+Later that winter, Crouser won his second collegiate indoor title and fourth title overall with his victory at the 2016 NCAA Indoor Championships.
 In June 2016, he was named a semi-finalist for the Bowerman, an award given by the U.S. Track & Field and Cross Country Coaches Association to the year's outstanding student-athlete.